josephrexme/josephrex.me/reading/index.md

 - Pride and Prejudice - Jane Austen
 - Treasure Island - Robert Louis Stevenson
 - Aesop's Fables
+- [Growing Gills - How to find creative focus when you're drowning in your daily life][13]
 - Personal Kanban - Jim Benson
 - [So Good They Can't Ignore You][3] - Cal Newport
 - [Soft Skills][4] - John Sonmez